greg-raven/Department-21/_drafts/funnies.md

 The wife dropped her head, unable to look her husband in the eye.
 She paused for moment and then confessed sadly: "Yes.
 Yes, he did."

 The old man was very shaken.
 The reality of what his wife was admitting hit him harder than he had expected.
-With a tear in his eye, the husband asked, "Who?… Who was he?
+With a tear in his eye, the husband asked, "Who?...
+Who was he?
 Who was the father?"

 Again the old woman dropped her head, saying nothing at first as she tried to muster the courage to tell the truth to her husband.
 Then, finally, she admitted, "You."